MelieChopin/CookieEngine/ReadMe.md

 ## To Compile:

-The project has been compiled using Visual Studio's support for CMake with Ninja, and clang-cl on windows.
+The project has been compiled using Visual Studio's support for CMake mainly with Ninja, and clang-cl on windows, we garantee at least that it will compile using this method.
-The CMakeSettings.json is available to compile, you can change the compiler and the generator if you do not want to use clang and Ninja.
+The CMakeSettings.json is available to compile, you can change the compiler and the generator if you do not want to use clang and Ninja, nor msvc and Ninja.
 Assets For the Project are available in the Following Google Drive : https://drive.google.com/drive/folders/1MkweOgCSBc_fAu7KRT-KTbGxjArFwXry?usp=sharing
 ...
 And need to be put in the Assets Folder.